legion1581/go2_firmware_tools/README.md

 5. **Reboot** -  Reboot the device.
 ### Firmware
 6. **Backup partitions** - Backup pre-uboot, uboot, boot, and uni partitions to the /unitree/tmp/backup folder.
-7. **Install OTA updates** - Download and install official OTA update for PRO/EDU model.
-Usefull for AIR users to install full firmware package
-8. **Install custom package** - Installs custom package with secondary development enabled, providing access to the full set of files from the PRO/EDU models.
+7. **Install custom package** - Installs custom package with secondary development enabled, providing access to the full set of files from the PRO/EDU models.
 This is also perfect for AIR users who want to unlock the complete range of services, including AI mode.
-9. **MCU** - Flasher for MCU.
+8. **MCU** - Flasher for MCU.
 Required when updating from 1.0.x.x to 1.1.x
-10. **Motors** - Flasher for Go2 motors.
+9. **Motors** - Flasher for Go2 motors.
 This Motor firmware was introduces in firmware version 1.0.24, presumably to support higher torques required for AI mode.
 ### Network
-11. **WiFi config** - Switch WiFi either to AP or STA mode.
+10. **WiFi config** - Switch WiFi either to AP or STA mode.
-12. **WebRTC config** - WebRTC config.
+11. **WebRTC config** - WebRTC config.
     - **Multi-session**: Enable or disable multi-session support within WebRTC.
 This allows the device to handle multiple concurrent WebRTC sessions, which is useful for managing multiple remote connections simultaneously

 ## Installation